Gerald Duckworth & Co., Ltd. (London, UK)

 The rear of the flap begins the list of 74 titles in the series at the time.
 The rear flap advertises a volume of Galsworthy’s plays.

-The Asquith jacket was reused for a 1947, 2nd printing of Brahms by Ralph Hill.
+The Asquith jacket was reused for 1947, 2nd printing of Brahms by Ralph Hill.
 The initial printing (and first edition) was 1941.
 The entire jacket has been redesigned: a textured background fills the jacket spine and front; the series name and serial number are on the spine.
-The series name, and portrait, are on the front of the jackets, which continue to be unique to each title.
+The series name and portrait are on the front of the jackets, which continue to be unique to each title.
 A few blurbs are included on the front jacket flap.

 The rear of the jacket explains that “The entire stock of this famous series of short biographies was lost in 1940 by enemy action and the volumes cannot be immediately replaced.”
 A list of 13 available volumes follows.
 “Volumes to be reprinted will have a portrait frontispiece facing the title page, and a new wrapper design by John Piper.”
 The price is 4/6.
 This jacket is an example of the redesigned jacket by Piper.
 The fact that Duckworth was printing the new jackets on the reverse of old jackets suggests that the jackets were stored apart from the books themselves, and were not destroyed with the books.